da721wol/Domain-specific-LLM/README.md

-Note: This is the original README.md with close to no changes, except fine-tuning, since the orignal available scripts didn't work.
+Note: This is the original README.md with close to no changes, except fine-tuning, since the original available scripts didn't work.
 Due to the high quality of the README.md no additional changes were required.

 # Pretrain and Fine-tune a T5 model with Flax on GCP